microsoft/iqsharp/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+For more details, please see [CONTRIBUTING.md](./tree/master/CONTRIBUTING.md), or the [contribution guide](https://docs.microsoft.com/quantum/contributing/).